luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 > **NOTE**
 >
-> The Execution Environment `ee-supported-rhel8` is providing us `ansible-core 2.14.1` and a minimal set of collections to work with.
+> The Execution Environment `ee-supported-rhel8` is providing us `ansible-core 2.14.1` and a set of Ansible Content Collections to work with, this image provides around 30 Ansible Content Collections.
 >

 To configure the default Execution Environment you can edit the file `~/.ansible-navigator.yml` for this specific environment looks like: